Miles Hurrell: Leadership in the Dairy Industry

 - Legislative Engagement: Advocated for an extension on the GMO bill submission period, demonstrating involvement in legislative matters impacting the dairy industry.

-Miles Hurrell's strategic acumen has been instrumental in steering Fonterra towards greater global prominence.
-He maintains a focus on core business areas such as Ingredients and Foodservice and emphasizes the importance of being prepared for potential market shifts.
 Despite global market volatility, Hurrell is committed to delivering strong shareholder returns, as evidenced by a 22-cent interim dividend for the financial year 2025.
-His leadership continues to guide Fonterra in adapting to geopolitical uncertainties and market demands.
-Greenpeace has challenged Fonterra CEO Miles Hurrell to address the nitrate crisis publicly, highlighting the ongoing environmental dialogue within the industry.
-Fonterra’s CEO has expressed confidence in achieving a record farmgate milk price close to NZ$10 per kilogram of milk solids this season.
+He has also expressed confidence in achieving a record farmgate milk price close to NZ$10 per kilogram of milk solids this season.

 Miles Hurrell’s remuneration is governed by a Short-Term Incentive (STI) plan and the new Alignment Rights Long-Term Incentive (LTI) plan, with his STI achievement for the latest financial year amounting to $2.5 million.
-A 'big payday looms' for Hurrell starting in 2026, driven by the likely full vesting of FY2024 LTI grants.
+A significant payday is anticipated for Hurrell starting in 2026, driven by the likely full vesting of FY2024 LTI grants.

 Related news